LLNL/axom/src/docs/sphinx/dev_guide/bitbucket.rst

     the correct version of contents you want and delete the other lines.

     Alternatively, you can use a tool to help resolve your conflicts.
 The 'git mergetool' command helps you run a merge tool.
-One such tool is the "meld" tool, which is very powerful and intuitive.
+One such tool is called "meld", which is very powerful and intuitive.
 Diff tools like "tkdiff" are also helpful for resolving merge conflicts.

     .. important:: **Git will not let you commit a file with merge conflicts.**